 - Before filling the mold, allow the mold to warm up to room temperature.

-- Then spoon whatever colored coating you’ve decide to use for the background into the mold.
+- Then spoon whatever colored chocolate you’ve decided to use for the background into the mold.

-- I usually spoon some in, then tap the mold gently on the table, allowing the candy coating to spread and fill in areas like the ears.
+- I usually spoon some in, then tap the mold gently on the table, allowing the chocolate to spread and fill in areas like the ears.

 - It’s best not to overfill the mold, so tap as you go.
 Once the mold is filled, you need to tap it on the table a few times to remove any air bubbles that may have formed.

 - Don’t fill in the indentation that is for the lollipop stick.